Caitlin-cooling/CV/README.md

 During my time as a QA I found critical thinking to be an essential part of my role.
 I was not only checking for bugs, as the company had very limited code testing in place, but also the user journey and any flaws that this may have.
 I helped the product team to catch and fix many shortcomings before release, in turn reducing the overall enquiries that reached the Support Team.

+## Experience

+**MoveGB** (October 2017 - September 2018)
+*Quality Assurance*

+Responsible for manual testing of web and app features before release.
+As the only member of staff assinged to QA I was resonsible for writing my tests and reporting bugs directly to the deveoplers.
+Combined with my role of leading the Support Team, I was accountable for updating the team on any changes in the product.

+**MoveGB** (October 2017 - September 2018)
+*Support Team Lead*

+Responsible for leading a team of 10, this included increasing productivity and implementing a new training structure as well as providing support for team growth.

+**MoveGB** (October 2016 - October 2017)
+*Support Team Member*

 ## Education

 #### Makers Academy (September 2018 - December 2018)